gracemann365/gracemann365/README.md

 ---
 ## 💲 Who Is David Grace ?

-### Im a Software Engineer , I strive to stay as Stack- and Domain-agnostic , But I Must Confess I have an obesssion for Enterprise Fiat Payments Infrastructure & Agentic Crypto Payments
+### Im a Software Engineer , I strive to stay as Stack- and Domain-agnostic , But I Must Confess I have an obesssion for Blockchain Infra & Enterprise Fiat Infra
 ---

 ### 💲 How I Build ( Full Lifecycle Engineering ) ?